 What qualifies The Legendary Rich Gilbert as a legend in his own time?
 For one thing, he’s been on the marquee sharing dates with a virtual “Who’s Who” list of hugely influential artists across multiple genres of music.
 We’re talking about iconic innovators from James Brown and Dick Dale to the Ramones, Jimmy Cliff, and Robert Plant.
 He’s also shared the bill with Iggy Pop, Pearl Jam, Joe Bonamassa, Jackson Browne, Public Image, The Police, The Cure, Green Day, The Red Hot Chilli Peppers, and Eric Johnson, to name just a few.

 LRG toured with Jack White and Wanda Jackson’s band, playing pedal steel, including appearances on Late Night with David Letterman and the Conan O'Brien Show.
 He also not long ago had the great pleasure of being asked to play guitar with The Cosmic Honky Tonk Revue, a stellar show featuring 3 giants of Americana and Alt Country Music: Chuck Mead, Jim Lauderdale and Jason Ringenberg.
-LRG was asked to come along and play guitar on this tour and enthusiastically said yes!
+LRG was honored and flattered and enthusiastically said yes!
 2016 saw the release of his first-ever solo album, Stereo Action Music.
 The fully instrumental compositions on the record – which he composed and produced - are melodically atmospheric and evoke emotional imagery and palpable sonic motion.
 Many believe it is arguably the best work of the Legendary Rich Gilbert’s rich and expansive 40-year career.
 He not long afterward released the follow up to Stereo Action Music, titled Son Of S.A.M.
 And now he has released his 3rd solo record, entitled 11:59.
 This record exhibits more of a late night vibe, hence the title 11:59.
 For now, this record is only available on this website.
 It will soon have an official release date and will be available for download and streaming everywhere, but for now this is the only place you can get it!